crxig-rxberts/sqaada/README.md

 ### Understandable

 - **Readable**: We use clear, simple language and avoid jargon where possible.
+- **Screen Reader Ready**: We will endevour to improve our JSX by taking advantage of articles and sections as opposed to divs, in order to help disabled users access the application.
 - **Predictable**: Navigation and interface elements are consistent across the application.

 ## REST API Design Principles